Fundamentals of Law Practice

 The course grade is calculated as follows: 40% Fieldwork Report, 30% Course Portfolio (including class participation), 30% client representation case work.

-Client Representation Case Work: Students will work in teams of two (or sometimes more) representing persons seeking Orders of Protection against domestic violence from the Cobb County Superior Court, located in downtown Marietta.
+Client Representation Case Work: Students will work in teams of two (or sometimes more) representing persons seeking Orders of Protection against domestic violence from the Cobb County Superior Court, located in downtown Marietta; court hearings take place on Friday mornings.
 Eligible students will be certified for courtroom practice to have the opportunity to conduct direct and cross examinations and closing arguments.
 Although currently only 3L students are eligible for student practice certification, the Georgia Bar Examiners are currently considering a rule change to allow second year student practice also.
 Students not eligible for student practice certification may take the lead for their team in interviewing clients and witnesses, conducting factual investigation, and negotiating with the opposing party.
 Student performance will be evaluated against the requirements of the Georgia Rules of Professional Conduct and as to students' effective use of case management practices in the conducting of their case.
 This is intended to be a very short-term but intensive clinical experience typically lasting less than 2 weeks from initial client interview to court hearing.
 Students must be available for a minimum four hour block of time between 9am and 7pm for two weeks in a row on either Tuesday or Wednesday to work with their team and supervising professor to prepare for their domestic violence court hearing and will be required to identify two different possible time blocks on their application for the course.

 Fieldwork Requirement: The major writing assignment in this course is a report in which the student provides a description of the realities of the fieldwork attorney's practice and answer the following questions, with reference to specific examples and quotations drawn from the field work: